 - The flat roof – can be designed using 6 boards that measure 1 x 4 inches each.
 However, it is important to consider your local climate if you decide to make your own Perone beehive.
 The flat roof is the most ideal in areas that experience warm to temperate weather and with little rain.
 Conversely, a gabled roof will surface for areas that experience heavy rainfall.
 The gabled roof will also work well in extremely cold areas.

 Benefits of the Perone Beehive

 The Perone beehive has become popular in South America, Mexico, and Central America.
-The inventor Oscar Perone comes from Argentina, and has been in the business of keeping bees for more than 40 years.
-The practice of PermApiculture with the Perone beehive makes it possible to combat the common Colony Collapse Disorder (CCD) and other challenges pose a serious risk to the dwindling honeybee population globally.
-In fact, most beekeepers within Latin America lose most of the stock annually due to CCD.
+The inventor Oscar Perone comes from Argentina and has been in the business of keeping bees for more than 40 years.
+The practice of PermApiculture with the Perone beehive makes it possible to combat the common Colony Collapse Disorder (CCD) and other challenges that pose a serious risk to the dwindling honeybee population globally.
+In fact, most beekeepers within Latin America lose most of their stock annually due to CCD.

 The Perone beehive offers many benefits to honeybee colonies and beekeepers.
 These include:

 Unlike other beehive designs where the needs of the beekeeper come up front, this hive design strikes a balance between satisfying the beekeeper as well as the honeybee colony.
 The vertically designed hive ensures there is plenty of space, plenty of honey, and peace for both the bees and the beekeeper.
 Consequently, honeybees raised through this concept tend to be stronger and more powerful.
 The strain of bees can thus overcome diseases, pests, and harsh environmental conditions.
 All this can be achieved without using harmful chemicals or investing in expensive equipment.